t3-team/turiyasills-docs-forked/docs/features/index.md

 # Features Overview

-Turiyaskills is a comprehensive AI-powered assessment and recruitment platform designed to streamline hiring processes and skills evaluation.
-Our platform combines **SMARTEVAL** (quiz-based assessments) and **ASSESS360** (survey-based assessments) with advanced recruitment automation tools to help organizations identify top talent efficiently.
+Turiyaskills offers two powerful applications designed to revolutionize talent acquisition and evaluation.
+The **Assessment App** provides comprehensive skills testing with **SMARTEVAL** (quiz-based assessments) and **ASSESS360** (survey-based assessments), enabling precise candidate evaluation through AI-powered questions and secure testing environments.
+The **Top1 App** focuses on recruitment automation, featuring advanced job description parsing, resume analysis, candidate scoring, and AI-driven insights to help you recruit the top 1% cream of applications through thorough screening and filtering.
+Together, these applications create an end-to-end solution that streamlines the entire hiring process from candidate sourcing to final evaluation.

 ## 🚀 Core Assessment Platform